catlinman/neko-config-origin/skin/README.md

 **Nekoflash installation**

-In FlashDevelop navigate to *"Tools -> Select UI Theme"* and select the *fdz* package.
+In FlashDevelop, navigate to *"Tools -> Select UI Theme"* and select the *fdz* package.